-N. To qualify, dog and handler must receive a minimum score of 75 points out of a possible perfect score of 100.
-The final score is determined by weighting each Level for advancing difficulty (see below).
-Ties will then be broken using the Fastest Standard Course time for each course; and the Standard Course time is determined by the judge.
+Measurements must be made prior to entry in the Douglas County Fair & Rodeo and exhibitor must enter in the proper wither heights.
+The Agility Superintendent has the discretion to re-measure a dog and change the entry to the correct jump height class. - O. The Overall Grand and Reserve Grand score is determined by weighting each class for advancing difficulty (see Weighted Scoring for Champion/Grand Champion Prizes).
+Ties will then be broken using the Fastest Standard Course time for each course; and the Standard Course time is calculated by yardage provided by the Course Builder.
 Time starts when the dog starts the timer and finishes when crossing the final obstacle and stopping the timer.